petersulyok/smfc/README.md

 Suse Leap 15, Proxmox 9, and Arch Linux)
 - Installation process will stop for any error
 - The default installation method is the remote installation
-- Using `--local` parameter will do installation locally, from the current folder (i.e. GitHUb repository needs to be cloned)
+- Using `--local` parameter will do installation locally, from the current folder (i.e. GitHub repository needs to be cloned)
 - The default action is following:
   - the existing previous configuration file will be renamed
   - a new configuration file will be installed